 Can German Shepherd puppies be allergic to Vitamin C?

 German Shepherd puppies are not typically allergic to Vitamin C since it’s a naturally occurring nutrient in their bodies.
-However, in rare cases, some may have sensitivities to certain forms of Vitamin C supplements or other ingredients in those supplements, like additives or preservatives.
+However, in rare cases, some may have sensitivities to certain forms of supplements or other ingredients in those supplements, like additives or preservatives.

 The Bottom Line